BA in Art, Track in Studio Art

 - ART 599: Studio Art Undergraduate Capstone Seminar; CUE (for students entering Fall 2014; 1 hour).

 * Courses can be taken in the areas of: ceramics, drawing, fiber/mixed media, glass, new media, painting, photography, printmaking, sculpture, and special topics (see online schedule of courses for current offerings).

 Note: A grade of "D" in any department course 300-level or above may not be used to fulfill a departmental requirement.

 Note: Only 40 hours in the major department may be applied toward the Bachelor of Arts degree.

-All students who wish to be admitted to the Department of Fine Arts as a major or minor in Studio Art or Art History must submit an Application for Admission to Department of Fine Arts to the Department of Fine Arts.
-To qualify for admission to the department students must be admitted to the University in Good Standing and have a minimum cumulative GPA of 2.5 or above.
+Enrolled students interested in majoring in a program in the Department of Art and Design may apply for major via ULink.
+Incoming and transfer students must be accepted by the University first, and then may apply for major.
+To qualify for admission to the department students must be admitted to the University in Good Standing and have a minimum cumulative GPA of 2.5 or above, and meet the minimum overall grade point standards for the College of Arts & Sciences.
 Students applying for admission to the minor in studio art or art history must already be admitted to a major.

 Completing the BA in Art, track in Studio Art